 Red wigglers are called such mainly because of their color.
 They are red-brown with a yellow tail.
 They can grow up to 2 to 3 inches.
 They will mainly stay in the topsoil and thrive in a potted plant environment because it is warm and moist.
 They also reproduce more easily than other worms.

-I asked some gardener friends if they had used earthworms in their potted plants.
+I asked some gardener friends if they had used earthworms in houseplants.
 93% had done so and found it beneficial as seen in the poll results below.

 Exactly like the name states, pot worms are found exclusively in containers or potted plants.
 These tiny little worms are considered topsoil worms.
 Like the nightcrawler, they aerate the topsoil by burrowing and eat decomposing matter such as bacteria, fungi, and humus.
 These worms are not very effective at composting.